MCQ on Electric Current

 Option b – Ohm

-(a) directly proportional to its length and inversely proportional to its area of cross-section.
+(a) directly proportional to its length and inversely proportional to its cross-sectional area

-(b) inversely proportional to the product of its area of cross-section and length.
+(b) inversely proportional to the product of its cross-sectional area and length

-(c) inversely proportional to its length and directly proportional to its area of cross-section.
+(c) inversely proportional to its length and directly proportional to its cross-sectional area

-(d) directly proportional to the product of its area of cross-section and length.
+(d) directly proportional to the product of its cross-sectional area and length

-Option a – directly proportional to its length and inversely proportional to its area of cross-section
+Option a – directly proportional to its length and inversely proportional to its cross-sectional area

-Assertion (A) The coulomb force is the dominating force in the universe.
-Reason (R) The Coulomb force is stronger than the gravitational force.
-Codes
+Assertion (A): The Coulomb force is the dominant force in the universe.
+Reason (R): The Coulomb force is stronger than the gravitational force.

 (b) Both A and R are true, but R is not the correct explanation of A